UmamaNaaz/amazon_sales_analysis/README.md

 ## Features

-**Data Cleaning\n**: Handles missing values, incorrect data types, and duplicates to prepare a clean dataset.
+- **Data Cleaning**: Handles missing values, incorrect data types, and duplicates to prepare a clean dataset.
-**Exploratory Data Analysis (EDA)\n**: Identifies key trends and patterns in the data.
+- **Exploratory Data Analysis (EDA)**: Identifies key trends and patterns in the data.
-**Visualization**: Provides insights through graphical representations such as bar charts, histograms, and scatter plots.
+- **Visualization**: Provides insights through graphical representations such as bar charts, histograms, and scatter plots.
-**Category Analysis**: Highlights the top-rated product categories based on average customer ratings.
+- **Category Analysis**: Highlights the top-rated product categories based on average customer ratings.

 ## Results